Phil Mead: Personal life and death

-Mead had married to Beatrice Englefield in 1908, with the couple having two sons, Ronald and Frank, alongside a daughter.
-His wife's brother, Frank Englefield, was also a professional footballer, playing for both Southampton and Fulham.
+Mead married Beatrice Englefield in 1908, with the couple having two sons, Ronald and Frank, and a daughter.
+His wife's brother, Frank Englefield, was a professional footballer, playing for both Southampton and Fulham.
 Mead had a variety of business ventures during his life.
-During his early career prior to the First World War, he entered in a business partnership with Walter Toomer, running a sports equipment business.
+During his early career prior to the First World War, he entered into a partnership with Walter Toomer, running a sports equipment shop.
 With Toomer's enlistment in the war, Mead took over the day-to-day running of the business.
-Following the war, he founded his own cricket bat making business, which was initially successful but then went into receivership.
+Following the war, he founded his own cricket bat manufacturer, which was initially successful but then went into receivership.
 He was landlord of The Bear Cross Inn public house in the Bournemouth suburb of Winton, but by 1936 he had been forced by the brewery to relinquish the pub after it had gone out of business, leaving him and his family homeless for a while.
 Following this, Mead managed to support himself outside of the cricket season by working as a travelling salesman for Spillers, and selling lightbulbs.
-He did these until he was offered a coaching position at Framlingham College.
+He supported himself through these means until he was offered a coaching position at Framlingham College.

 Soon after the Second World War, problems with his eyes which had begun with a detached retina in his right eye in 1942 led to Mead becoming totally blind by August 1946, having undergone two operations in an attempt to save the sight in his left eye.
-His financial worries after going blind were assuaged by a fund raised by Herbert Sutcliffe for Mead and Len Braund, raising £4,400 by December 1946.
+After going blind he encountered financial difficulties and received assistance from a fund raised by Herbert Sutcliffe for Mead and Len Braund, that had raised £4,400 by December 1946.
 He was elected an honorary life member of the MCC in 1949.
 In retirement, he lived with his daughter in Bournemouth.
 A stand at the County Ground in Southampton was named after him.
 In May 1956, he opened a new administrative block at the County Ground, alongside club president Harry Altham.
 He retained a great interest in cricket and often attended Hampshire matches at Dean Park, despite his blindness, relying upon his hearing to "watch" matches.
 Having become seriously ill, Mead was admitted to the Royal Victoria Hospital in Boscombe and died there a week later on 26 March 1958, following an operation for internal bleeding.
 He was buried at Bournemouth North Cemetery on 2 April.
-His funeral was attended by several cricketing peers, alongside representatives of Hampshire County Cricket Club and attendees from clubs and organisations across Bournemouth.
+His funeral was attended by several cricketing peers, representatives of Hampshire County Cricket Club and attendees from clubs and organisations across Bournemouth.